anebz/cloud/Accreditations/az_ai_102.md

 * Anomaly detection
 * Text moderation
-  * Each category is returned wihh a score between 0 and 1 to indicate the predicted category.
+  * Category: score between 0 and 1
   * Analyze text to look for unwanted content
   * Classify the potentially offensive content
+    * Category 1: sexually explicit or adult language
+    * Category 2: sexually suggestive or mature language
+    * Category 3: offensive language
+  * Returns a boolean for "reviewRecommended"
+  * The "ListId" identifies a specific term found in a custom term list, if such list is available
-  * Get insights into the potential PII that's being shared so that you can protect it
+  * Get insights into the potential PII that's being shared so that you can protect it.
+If PII values are found, the API returns info about the text and the index location within the text
   * But it doesn't support automatically blocking repeat offenders of submitting spam content
 * Content personalization